ydahal1/ydahal1/jokes.md

-What do you call your friend who stands in a hole?
-Phil.
+What do you call a sheep with no legs?
+A cloud.

 [
-Fri Mar 14 00:25:23 UTC 2025
+Sat Mar 15 00:25:26 UTC 2025
  ]